SWRevo/Neumorphism/index.md

 # Neumorphism
 Source Project Sample Neumorphism for Android Studio and Sketchware

 Happy downloading, I hope this project is useful for all of you.
-Don't forget to comment : https://github.com/SWRevo/Neumorphism/discussions/1 and share with other friends so that what I do can be more useful.
+Don't forget to comment [Neumorphism Discussions](https://github.com/SWRevo/Neumorphism/discussions/1) and share with other friends so that what I do can be more useful.

 <h2 align="center">Preview</h2>
 <p align="center">